 This Easy Chicken Enchilada Recipe is loaded with shredded chicken, black beans, enchilada sauce, and shredded Mexican cheese!
-Ready in less than an hour, this easy Mexican dish is healthy and family-friendly too.
-Perfect for meal prep and freezing!
+Ready in less than an hour, this easy Mexican dish perfect for meal prep and freezing!

 Easy Chicken Enchiladas in a white casserole dish